 The Government is committed to upgrading and expanding hospital services in Cornwall, with the £450m in capital funding, on top of £135 million for new facilities and services provided by the Royal Cornwall Hospitals Trust (RCHT) at Treliske, which includes a new women and children’s unit.
 I am working closely with local NHS leads to develop a plan for the best way to spend this funding.

 As we emerge from the pandemic there is inevitably a long backlog of treatments, assessments and procedures that needs to be addressed.
-Also, hospitals are still having to work in COVID secure ways which limits the amount of space available.
+Also, hospitals are still having to work in COVID secure ways which limit the amount of space available.
 To tackle the backlog, the Government is bringing in the biggest catch-up programme in the NHS’s history: We will spend £2 billion this year – double our previous commitment – to start to tackle the backlog.
 In addition, the Government plans to spend more than £8 billion in the following three years from 2022-23 to 2024-25.

 The £9 billion that we are already putting in now, on top of the £1 billion that was included in the 2020 Spending Review, could deliver the equivalent of around nine million more checks, scans and procedures.